Wolkabout/modbus-dc-motor-slave/README.md

 | Coil       | Stand by     | 1 = active  0 = inactive            | [0-1]       | 0             |

 RS-485 communiction interface settings are:
-* Bits for second: 115200bps
+* Bits per second: 115200bps
 * Data bits: 8
 * Stop bits: 1
 * Parity: none
-* Timeout: 0.5 s - could be lower, with this parameters is tested.
+* Timeout: 0.5 s - (tested value, could be set to a lower one).
-* Poll rate: 50 ms - could be lower, with this parameters is tested.
+* Poll rate: 50 ms - (tested value, could be set to a lower one).

 ## Dependencies